apache/druid/docs/querying/sql.md

 columns in this mode are not nullable; any null or missing values will be treated as zeroes.

 In SQL compatible mode (`false`), NULLs are treated more closely to the SQL standard.
 The property affects both storage and querying, so for correct behavior, it should be set on all Druid service types to be available at both ingestion time and query time.
-There is some overhead associated with the ability to handle NULLs; see the [segment internals](../design/segments.md#sql-compatible-null-handling) documentation for more details.
+There is some overhead associated with the ability to handle NULLs; see the [segment internals](../design/segments.md#sql-compatible-null-handling)documentation for more details.

 ## Aggregation functions

 Aggregation functions can appear in the SELECT clause of any query.
 Any aggregator can be filtered using syntax like `AGG(expr) FILTER(WHERE whereExpr)`.
 Filtered aggregators will only aggregate rows that match their filter.
 It's possible for two aggregators in the same SQL query to have different filters.

 When no rows are selected, aggregate functions will return their initial value.
 This can occur when filtering results in no matches while aggregating values across an entire table without a grouping, or, when using filtered aggregations within a grouping.
 What this value is exactly varies per aggregator, but COUNT, and the various approximate count distinct sketch functions, will always return 0.

 Only the COUNT and ARRAY_AGG aggregations can accept the DISTINCT keyword.